Network IO - cgroup - container

 -s

-: container-ids seperated by commas-i
+: container-ids separated by commas-i

 : interval in milliseconds